Table of Contents

 Resistance to one drug can sometimes cause resistance to other drugs you have not taken.
 This is called cross-resistance.
 Resistance often develops to other drugs in the same class.
 If you were taking one non-nucleoside reverse transcriptase inhibitor (NNRTI) – say Sustiva (efavirenz) – and you developed resistance to Sustiva, you would likely develop resistance to another NNRTI, like Intelence (etravirine).
 Resistance can affect your treatment choices in the future because fewer drugs will work well against your virus.

 The best way to prevent resistance is to stick closely to your medication schedule.
 Some studies suggest that taking your HIV drugs exactly as prescribed about 95 percent of the time is needed to get the most benefit from HIV treatment.
 That means missing very few doses.

 It is also important to think about whether you feel able to commit to taking your HIV drugs the right way, every day for your own health.
 If you do not feel ready, talk it over with someone who knows about HIV.
-Your health care provider or the staff at an AIDS service organization (ASO) can give you accurate information to answer your questions and address your concerns.
+Your health care provider or an AIDS service organization (ASO) can give you accurate information to answer your questions and address your concerns.

 - A busy lifestyle

 - Not having disclosed their HIV status to work colleagues, friends, lovers, or family

 - Depression, a leading cause of non-adherence, is more common in HIV+ women than HIV+ men